jameshanlon/cheese/cheese/pages/energy-tracer-rates.md

 </div>

-For qualified ETs:
+Rates of Pay for qualified ETs (regardless of whether the survey is paid for or free to the householder):

-- Flat, up to 5 main rooms, expected 2 hours per survey: £50.00
+- 1-2 bedrooms, expected 2 hours per survey: £50.00
-- House, up to 5 main rooms, expected 2.5 hours per survey: £58.75
+- 3 bedrooms, expected 2.5 hours per survey: £58.75
-- House 6-8 rooms, expected 3 hours per survey: £67.50
+- 4 bedrooms, expected 3 hours per survey: £67.50
-- House 8+ rooms, expected 3.5 hours per survey: £76.25
+- 5+ bedrooms, expected 3.5 hours per survey: £76.25
 - Call-out payment: £15

 Please note: